Auddity/Stat-Tracker-App/README.md

 The purpose in building this app is for me to work with vanilla Javascript.
 Focusing on inputing data, storing data in local storage, displaying data, and updating data.

 ## Current Status
-#### Newest update
+#### Newest updates
+Input fields added for data update on player objects

 Edit modal shows players in the catagory that corresponds with which edit button is clicked.

-HTML and SaSS - edit button on a catagory.

 #### Past updates
 Sanitized inputs.
 No direct innerHTML.